-The primary study area is the Pueblo, Colorado 3C Planning Area, illustrated in Figure 2 and described in detail in Chapter 1, "Overview," of this Long Range Transportation Plan (LRTP).
-The 3C Planning Area is the Pueblo Urbanized Area (UZA).
-This area has been defined for purposes of transportation planning under MAP-21 and the joint planning regulations (23 CFR Part 450 and 49 CFR Part 613) of the Federal Highway Administration (FHWA) and Federal Transit
+The primary study area is the Pueblo, Colorado 3C Planning Area, illustrated in Figure 2 and described in detail in Chapter 1 - Overview of this Long Range Transportation Plan (LRTP).
+The 3C Planning Area is the Pueblo UZA.
+This area has been defined for purposes of transportation planning under MAP-21, and the joint planning regulations (23 CFR Part 450 and 49 CFR Part 613) of the Federal Highway Administration (FHWA) and

-Administration (FTA).
-These legislative mandates require that metropolitan areas have a continuing, comprehensive, and coordinated (3C) transportation planning process that results in plans and programs that consider all transportation modes and support metropolitan community development and social goals.
+Federal Transit Administration (FTA).
+These legislative mandates require that metropolitan areas have a continuing, comprehensive, and coordinated transportation planning process (3C) that results in plans and programs that consider all transportation modes and support metropolitan community development and social goals.
 The focus of the work for coordination of human services transportation and for employment transportation falls within the 3C boundary.